Fusilli

-Fusilli (/it/) are a variety of pasta from southern Italy, with a helical (corkscrew) or helicoidal shape.
+Fusilli (/it/) are a variety of pasta from southern Italy, with a helical (corkscrew) or helicoidal shape, also known as rotini in the United States and Canada.

 Etymology

-Fusillo, the singular form of fusilli, means 'little spindle' in Italian.
+Fusillo, the singular form of fusilli, means in Italian.
 Fusilli are traditionally made by wrapping pasta dough around a spindle, or fuso in Italian.
 Fusilli are believed to be of Arab derivation, and are known as busiata in Sicily and busa in Sardinia, the two Italian regions where Muslim civilization first penetrated.
 Both busiata and busa come from the Arabic word bus (بوص), meaning the thin reed around which the dough was traditionally wound to make the pasta.